ibrahim-sakr/swvl-notifications/README.md

     - then into the MessageTypeClass we set the message
     - load all message providers
     - publish to them the message
+    - every Provider split the consumer array into chunks based on (max-per-time) config
+    - send the notification

 notification Schema
 - _id